mhshehata/mhshehata/README.md

 **Results:**

-### Customers Segmentation Using K-Means Clsutering
+### Customers Segmentation Using K-Means Clustering

 **Goal:** To examine the sales history of the store and extract insights on its performance, as well as to identify potential improvements that can be implemented.